Dadoo: After KDD

 Dadoo quickly changed to a solo career.
 He initiated many musical projects and collaborations with: Akhenaton, Kool Shen, Rohff, Oxmo Puccino, Vitaa, Diam's, Joeystarr, even Jean-Michel Jarre for the remix of Oxygène.

-Dadoo, whose writing is the base of his solo career, wrote the script for Gomez et Tavarès, the story of two cops who are total opposites and must face the middle class of Marseilles.
+Dadoo, whose writing is the base of his solo career, wrote the script for Gomez et Tavarès, the story of two cops who are total opposites and must face the middle class of Marseille.
 The movie, produced by Gilles Paquet-Brenner in 2003, and will feature Titoff, Stomy Bugsy and Noémie Lenoir.

 Then, he co-directed the BO of Taxi 3 for Luc Besson, who saw rising stars like Diam, Vitaa, Corneille, Korr and Scalp.
 In the same year, he wrote for Alain Chabat the music for the movie RRRrrrr!!!, a wacky movie filmed in 2003, with les Robins des Bois.

 In 2003, produced by Sony Columbia, his first solo album France History X which is regarded as a definitive, high-value example of French rap.
 The album showed a timeless analysis of the French wealthy's differences and contradictions.
 The title Sales Gosses met an immediate success with a music video with Jamel Debbouze, Éric et Ramzy, Dieudonné and Joeystarr.
 The titles Où vous-êtes, France History X and Fille facile also saw large successes.

 It was in 2014 when Dadoo launched the formation of Dadoo and the Classics who hoped to blend hip hop strictly MC + KEYS + DRUMS.